kalbun/GENIS/README.md

-Valid up to version 0.4.0
+Valid up to version 0.5.0

 # CHANGELOG

-0.4.0: added new run parameters
+0.5.0: added the ability to generate random corrected scores 0.4.0: added new run parameters

 # OVERALL IDEA